cloud-gov/cg-workshop/02-slides-lab.md

 ---

-# check your work, continued
+# check your work 4.2, continued 2/3

-The cf push final output should resemble below.
+The cf push output should resemble what's below.
 Note the highlighted `urls`.
 Since we use `random-route` the URL here is [https:/cglab-confessable-pardner.app.cloud.gov](https://cglab-confessable-pardner.app.cloud.gov)

 ```powershell, [.highlight: 4]
 ...